 Many employers use professional references as a way to get a sense of a person's work ethic and character.
 If you enjoyed working with someone and appreciated their work ethic, then giving them a reference will not only help them out, but it will make you feel good as well.

 Pay It Forward

-It's important to remember that whenever someone helps you out in your career, you should find a way to pay it forward, either to the person who helped you out or to someone else.
-This should work both ways, as hopefully someone that you helped out in their careers will return the favor as well.
+It's important to remember that whenever someone helps you in your career, you should find a way to pay it forward, either to the person who helped you out or to someone else.
+This should work both ways; hopefully, someone who you helped out in their career will return the favor as well.

 The act of paying it forward—responding to an act of kindness with another act of kindness—is something that doesn't just apply to career, but to life.

 Any act of kindness throughout the day can make a huge difference in someone's life.
 Even something as simple as paying for someone's coffee.